Aeroluna/LunaCoopMod/README.md

 - Changed Burrowed and Unburrowed Zerg unit types to be on the same tab-select, and both will be selected when double clicking on units.
 - Fixed an issue where Locusts spawned simultaneously would have perfectly synchronized animations rather than behaving like a swarm.
 - Changed Disruptor Purification Nova ability to be cancelled and deal no damage if the Disruptor is stunned.
-- Changted Orbital Command Scanner Sweep visual to use team color.
+- Changed Orbital Command Scanner Sweep visual to use team color.
+- Changed the name of the Disruptor Purification Nova unit from "Disruptor" to "Purifier Orb".
+- Fixed an issue where Disruptor Purification Novas would show life and shield in the unit info despite being invulnerable.

 Copied from Versus.